-Found 50 - 60 results of 114 programs matching keyword "modes of transportation in antarctica"
+Found 50 - 60 results of 115 programs matching keyword "modes of transportation in antarctica"

+Greenland, shots taken while flying in a helicopter from the Ilulissat Airport out over the Greenland ice sheet to the remote field camp of researcher Sarah Das.
 Shots of the calving front of the Jakobsavn Glacier, Greenland's fastest moving glacier.
 Includes two shots of Mark Fahnestock's helicopter flying over.
 Join us as we celebrate the beginning of summer in the Arctic and the long, cold winter in Antarctica.
 We'll connect live to two polar field sites: Summit Camp atop Greenland's vast ice sheet, where the sun will be shining 24 hours a day, and the South Pole Research Station, now in the middle of 6 months of darkness.

 To get to Greenland, scientists fly with the 109th Air National Guard in a Hercules C-130 aircraft.
 It is definitely not your typical airline experience.
 At the National Ice Core Lab in Denver, Colorado, scientists study ice cores in a Class 100 clean room lab kept at minus 7 degrees F. Join us for more conversation with David Ainley and other researchers studying Adelie penguins in Antarctica’s Ross Sea.
 Scientist working on the South Pole Telescope explain data collection, focusing on the telescope's receiver, a precise instrument with a thousand "eyes" pointed to the distant universe.
 Hear more from scientists working on the Ice Cube telescope at the South Pole.
 Meet glaciologist Slawek Tulaczyk and his team, who work in the fast-emerging field of ice sheet dynamics.
 They speak to us just after returning from a month at a remote camp on the West Antarctic Ice Sheet.
 Watch as three giant helium balloons are launched above Antarctica to study climate history; listen as scientists talk about balloon research.
-Scientists at Palmer Research Station in Antarctica talk about their research: How is the rich marine ecosystem just offshore responding to melting sea ice and global climate change?